airbus-cert/skyblue.team/content/posts/ebpf-yagi.md

 # Reversing eBPF using IDA

-`eBPF` was introduced in the Linux Kernel to add powerful monitoring capabilities. `eBPF` allow us to quickly hook any syscall, or particular kernel function, to produce statistics, logs etc...
+`eBPF` was introduced in the Linux Kernel to add powerful monitoring capabilities. `eBPF` allow us to quickly hook any syscall, or particular kernel or user land function, to produce statistics, logs etc...
 This program is compiled in a particularly low-level machine code-named CO-RE (Compile Once - Run Everywhere).
 It's then executed by a virtual machine inside the kernel.
 `eBPF` is a RISC register machine with a total of 11 64-bit registers, a program counter, and a 512 byte fixed-size stack.
 9 registers are general purpose read-write, one is a read-only stack pointer and the program counter is implicit, we can only jump to a certain offset from it.
 The eBPF registers are always 64-bit wide.